Ballyfin: History

+Pre-history

+According to legend, Fionn Mac Cumhaill is said to have been raised in the area.
+Fionn ate the Salmon of Knowledge which gave him untold knowledge.
+Later he became leader of the Fianna.

 Ballyfin Demesne

-Ballyfin Demesne is a 600-acre estate that was successively home to the O’Mores, the Crosbys, the Poles, the Wellesley-Poles and the Cootes.
+Ballyfin Demesne is a 600-acre estate that was successively home to the O'Mores, the Crosbys, the Poles, the Wellesley-Poles and the Cootes.
 Over the years, several houses have stood on the site.
-The present building is a neo-classical mansion built by Sir Charles Coote, 9th Baronet (1794–1864) in the 1820s to designs by the leading Irish architects, Richard (1767–1849) and William Vitruvius Morrison (1794–1838).
+The present building is a neo-classical mansion built by Sir Charles Coote, 9th Baronet (1794–1864) in the 1820s to designs by the Irish architects, Richard (1767–1849) and William Vitruvius Morrison (1794–1838).

-For much of the twentieth century, it served as a school, having been sold in 1928 by Sir Ralph Coote to the Patrician Brothers, a Roman Catholic teaching order.
-From 2002, it was the subject of a restoration project, and in May 2011, it opened its doors as a country house hotel.